-Adding to the confusion is the fact that many state statutes addressing the PEO industry have not updated their verbiage to reflect the change in the model over the past decades.
+Adding to the confusion is that many state statutes addressing the PEO industry have not updated their verbiage to reflect the change in the model over the past decades.

-Early Days of PEO Industry Contributes to Confusion
+Early Days of the PEO Industry Contributes to Confusion

-In order to understand how we’ve arrived at this point of misconception, it bears a review of the history of the industry.
+In order to understand how we’ve arrived at this point of misconception, it bears a review of the industry’s history.